LeSpocky/ptxdist/doc/ref_make_variables.rst

 Other useful variables:

 ``CROSS_PATH``
-  Use to find cross tools.
+  Used to find cross tools.
 This path must be used to create anything that depends on the target’s architecture, but needs something running on the host to do the job.
 Examples: